 eGIRL counselors will serve in facilitating the eGIRL summer camp alongside EOC staff and WCOE staff and faculty.
 Their goal will to be encourage campers in their pursuit of engineering, aid in students' ability to problem solve and work ethic, and represent Texas Tech University as a whole.
 Our counselors will help in the classrooms, camper project team meetings, and during social events.

-The EOC is seeking 9-12 counselors who will be on varying shifts of time, working with eGIRL campers as they immerse themselves in a TTU engineering student's schedule.
+The EOC is seeking 9-12 counselors who will stay overnight in campus housing for the duration of the camp while working with eGIRL campers as they immerse themselves in a TTU engineering student's schedule.